pubcore/node-composition/readme.md

 				}
 			}
 		}

-#### Example composition
-Let's compose a "todo" component to manage a todo-list together with a calendar component:

-1. config.js (map request to components based on context-path)

-		'use strict'
-		exports.default = {
-			components:{
-				'@yourOrg/myTodoList':{
-					public:true,
-					context_path:'/todo'
-				},
-				'@yourOrg/calendar':{
-					public:true,
-					"context_path":'/calendar'
-				}
-			}
-		}

-2. npm's package.json
-	All component's packages used in composition are installed as dependency.
-On local development systems this is not required for packages which has been cloned to local and it's parent directory are bound into docker container!

-3. server.js

-		'use strict'
-		const mapComposition = require('@pubcore/node-composition').default

-		mapComposition(require('./config.js').default, id => require(id))

 ### Example component
 A component package exports the mapping of URI sub-path to a [express middleware function](https://expressjs.com/en/guide/using-middleware.html):